 - Business Process Mapping

 What’s the difference?

+Documentation usually focuses more on the step-by-step details.
+It’s often used to provide training materials for new hires, so they can follow every step in a process.
 Process mapping tends to be more about the flow.
 It covers less of how to do each step and more about the sequence of steps and how they all fit together.
 It’s good for identifying bottlenecks and potential for improvements.

-Workflow chart vs. diagram, data flow diagram and flowchart
+Workflow chart vs. diagram, data flow diagram, and flowchart

-- Data flow diagram (DFD): a DFD takes into account the bigger picture.
+There are a lot of terms that describe a workflow chart, including flowchart and data flow diagram.
+A flowchart simply leads you through the steps.
+It’s built on basic cause and effect.
+Once A happens, B will happen next, and so on.
+Data flow diagram (DFD) takes into account the bigger picture.
 It leads you through the steps, while also taking into account where things come from, where they end up, and whether or not steps will need to be repeated.

 How do you create a workflow chart?

 The creation of a workflow chart follows the same basic steps as the creation of any workflow: